zjunhao/MyTwitterSimulator/README.md

 # MyTwitterSimulator
-Build a twitter engine and simulate thousands of users interact with that engine, interacts include: register account, log in, sent tweet, re-tweet, subscribe, query using subscriber name, using hashtag, using mentioned.
+Build a twitter engine and simulate thousands of users interact with that engine.

+Interacts include: register account, log in, sent tweet, re-tweet, subscribe, query using subscriber name, using hashtag, using mentioned.

 ## What does this simulaotr do: